pexus/PerfLog/properties/README.txt

 Optional property File - txnThresholdOverride.properties
 --------------------------------------------------------
-	txnThresholdOverride.properties is an optional properties file that can be included in the src folder an application or in the application classpath.
+	txnThresholdOverride.properties is an optional properties file that can be included in the src folder of the application or in the application classpath.
 	Request response time threshold value is used to decide if the PerfLog context data needs to be dumped when deleting the PerfLog context.
 	(PerfLog context is deleted when the request leaves the JVM).